4. How to Get Started - InSpec Commands & Docs

 For our example use case, we want to be able to run tests against an NGINX webserver.

-a second time to identify InSpec's provided two built-in resources to support NGINX – nginx
+Run help resources a second time to identify InSpec's provided two built-in resources to support NGINX – nginx and nginx_conf.

 - aide_conf